awsdocs/amazon-kendra-developer-guide/doc_source/delete-index.md

      --id index-id
   ```

 Deleting an index is an asynchronous operation\.
 When you start deleting an index, the index status changes to `DELETING`\.
 It remains in the `DELETING` state until all of the information related to the index is removed\.
-Once the index is deleted, it no longer appears in the results of a call to the [ ListIndices ](API_ListIndices.md) operation\.
-If you call the [ DescribeIndex ](API_DescribeIndex.md) operation with the deleted index's identifier, you receive and `ResourceNotFound` exception\.
+Once the index is deleted, it no longer appears in the results of a call to the [ListIndices](API_ListIndices.md) API\.
+If you call the [DescribeIndex](API_DescribeIndex.md) API with the deleted index's identifier, you receive and `ResourceNotFound` exception\.